jasineri/simple-push-action/README.md

 # Simple git push action
-Push your GitHub action's output into your repository
+Commit & push your GitHub action's output into your repository

 This action makes pushing to GitHub as simple as possible